Builder68/OpenEarlyMacsRAMexpansion/README.md

 | 1x40 Right Angle 2.54mm Male Pin Header STD    |1            |             | need 9 pins  |

 ##### Option N°2: Connectors & Sockets Install (ICs U12E, U13E, U11F, and U11G are relocated to the Expansion Board)

+*Attention: There will be a 9.5mm gap between the Logic Board and the Expansion Board. allowing for the Logic Board to slide back on its rails and ensures enough space for the THM ICs relocated on the Expansion Board.

 | Part description      | Quantity    | Supplier     | Notes           |
 |:---------------------:|:-----------:|:------------:|:---------------:|